ernestwisniewski/kbin/docs/admin_guide.md

 ### NGINX

-We will use NGINX as reverse proxy between the public site and various backend services (static files, PHP and Mercure).
+We will use NGINX as a reverse proxy between the public site and various backend services (static files, PHP and Mercure).

 #### General NGINX configs